-The director defendants, MCC, JMC Communications LLC and Mr. Commisso, as defendants in the foregoing actions, reached agreement with the plaintiffs in all of the foregoing actions providing for the settlement of the actions on the terms and subject to the conditions set forth in a settlement agreement (the "Agreement"), which terms included, but were not limited to, a settlement payment made by MCC on behalf of and for the benefit of the parties to the actions in the amount of \$0.25 per share for each share of MCC common stock held by the plaintiff class as of March 4, 2011.
-The settlement payment to the plaintiff class was reduced by any attorneys' fees and expenses awarded to plaintiffs' counsel.
-On June 6, 2011, the Agreement was approved by the Delaware Court.
-All litigation related to the going private transaction has been dismissed with prejudice.
-As of July 25, 2011, all of the conditions to the Agreement had been satisfied.
-A settlement payment of \$10.3 million was subsequently made, of which we funded \$4.6 million through a capital distribution to MCC, with the remainder funded by Mediacom Broadband.
+The defendant directors, including Mr. Commisso, MCC, and JMC reached agreement with the plaintiffs in all of the foregoing actions on the terms and subject to the conditions set forth in a settlement agreement.
+The settlement agreement was approved by a Delaware court on June 6, 2011 and all litigation related to the going private transaction has been dismissed with prejudice.
+Settlement payments totaling \$10.3 million were made by MCC in July 2011, of which we funded \$4.6 million through a capital distribution to MCC, with the remainder being funded by Mediacom Broadband.